 We drove from Poolewe towards Aultbea along the main road from where we had the best views of the Loch and the low-lying Isle of Ewe.
 The village of Aultbea appeared at the bottom of the descending narrow curving road, set picturesquely in front of rolling coastal green hills with grazing sheep.
-Only a small little town of white houses widely stretched along the shore with only a small shop, one church and a tiny harbor to mark its center.
+Only a small little town of white houses widely stretched along the shore with only a small shop, one church, and a tiny harbor to mark its center.

 We met the house owners of our coming up house sit in the ‘ Perfume Studio’ about a mile from Aultbea in Mellon Charles to have a cup of tea and taking in the most stunning coastal view.
 Beside the café was a gift shop with perfumes, fragrances, skin creams, toiletries and soaps which made for the odd name of a café house in the sticks.

 Luckily Vlou ignored him entirely even when the quirky Patterdale Terrier lady, Suma, joined in to subdue him.
-Subsequently BJ lost interest in Vlou and Suma started to challenge both to a play which relaxed the situation immediately.
+Subsequently, BJ lost interest in Vlou and Suma started to challenge both to a play which relaxed the situation immediately.
 We all sighed of relieve.
 Despite that we know that Vlou is extremely laid back with any dogs, even dominating once, you still can’t predict the situation.

 We drove back to ‘our’ house for the next three weeks which was a lovely abode in mid of a flowering garden.
-We stayed another day together with the owners which prepared their camper van to head of to a wedding in England and some detours.
+We stayed another day together with the owners which prepared their camper van to head off to a wedding in England and some detours.
 Plenty of time to explore the surroundings of Wester Ross in the beautiful north-west of Scotland.

 There were more worrying times in Aultbea for a short while during the Second World War.
 At a viewpoint just north of Cove stand concrete pillboxes and gun emplacements – the forlorn remains of a wartime defensive site.
-The North Atlantic convoy assembled in the sheltered waters of Loch Ewe, and an anti submarine boom was stretched across its mouth.
+The North Atlantic convoy assembled in the sheltered waters of Loch Ewe, and an anti-submarine boom was stretched across its mouth.

 Although the coast of Wester Ross is on the same latitude as Siberia and Hudson Bay, the North Atlantic Drift softens the blast of the prevailing winds.
 If the weather is good in summer, several small bays along the shore invite for safe bathing.
 Even subtropical plants and exotic trees flourish in gardens near the sea.
-See our post about Inverewe Garden which is situated on a peninsula in the neighbouring town of Poolewe.
+See our post about Inverewe Garden which is situated on a peninsula in the neighboring town of Poolewe.

 The River Ewe bounds through the village and divides the cluster of stone houses which form Poolewe.
 It stands on a narrow neck of land between Loch Maree and Loch Ewe.
-From here their is a scenic, not too strenuous 9km circle walk along the river Ewe with a glimpse on Loch Maree around Loch a’ Mhill Dhuibh in the most beautiful setting.
+From here there is a scenic, not too strenuous 9km circle walk along the river Ewe with a glimpse on Loch Maree around Loch a’ Mhill Dhuibh in the most beautiful setting.

 Gairloch stands at the head of Loch Gairloch, with the sheltered bays at Shieldaig and Badachro to the south, the sandy beaches around Rubha Reidh to the north and magnificent views westward across The Minch to Skye.
 The village has a quarter-mile curve of safe and sandy beach, where windsurfing and sailing are popular.
 We found one of the most beautiful bookshops with café in this little town, the Mountain Coffee Gairloch.
 We just had to come back for the crumbled plum cake with hot chocolate and marshmallows!